SINO-DEVs/SINO-game/README.md

 Want to contribute?
 Great!

-Feel free to add some new/modify features or the logic game, add levels and characters and so on.
+Feel free to add/modify features or logic game, levels, characters and so on.

 ## License
 MIT © License SINO-DEVs